Setup

 Step 4: Import Existing State (or Create a New One)

-If you have existing Terraform state, pull it down to a local file and import it into Stategraph:
+If you have existing Terraform state (in S3, GCS, Terraform Cloud, or any backend), pull it to a local file and import it into Stategraph.
+This is a one-time operation — after this, Velocity manages state through the CLI:

 # Pull your current state to a local file